Have you logged in to your site and been tempted to click on all the places where WordPress is telling you updates are available?

 What's a staging site?

 A staging site, simply put, is an exact duplicate of your live site's server, settings, and content, used for testing changes before they're applied to your live site.
 You might think of staging for WordPress as being similar to a dress rehearsal: when coordinating a stage production, there are many rehearsals completed in private before presenting the finished play to an audience.
 These rehearsals ensure that all players are able to perform their roles under simulated conditions and that any changes, such as the substitution of a cast member, can be prepared for prior to opening night.
-If any complications should arise along the way, they can be dealt with using whatever means are appropriate--without compromising the quality of your performance in front of an audience.
+If any complications should arise along the way, they can be dealt with using whatever means are appropriate—without compromising the quality of your performance in front of an audience.

-Why should I use a staging site?
+Why use a staging site at all?

 Zero (non-server-related) downtime